A Bridge Too Far (film): Reception

+The film received a favourable, but tepid response from critics.
 Critics agreed that the film was impressively staged and historically accurate, although many found it too long and too repetitive.
+On Rotten Tomatoes, 59% of 29 critics gave the film a positive review, with an average rating of 6.1/10.
+Its critics consensus reads: "A Bridge Too Far is a war movie too long, although top-notch talent on both sides of the camera keeps the end result consistently watchable."
+According to Metacritic, the film received "generally favorable" reviews based on a weighted average score of 63 out of 100 from 13 critics.

 Vincent Canby of The New York Times said further, "The movie is massive, shapeless, often unexpectedly moving, confusing, sad, vivid and very, very long."

 James Caan and Anthony Hopkins were cited by many critics for the excellence of their performances in a film with hundreds of speaking roles and cameos by many of the period's top actors.

 Generals Urquhart and Horrocks acted as military advisers to the film, adding to its historical accuracy.
 However, some reviewers suggested that the film contains historical inaccuracies and needs to be viewed as a 'Hollywood' interpretation of events.
 Robin Neillands commented, "A countless number of veterans have urged me to ignore most of the story in the film A Bridge Too Far".

+Stanley Kauffmann of The New Republic wrote "A picture of conventional length on this subject might have scored some conventional ironies.
+But why did anyone think that a film about a failed WWII operation, without any novelty of information or deepening of history or even differently spectacular action, should run five minutes less than three hours?
+A Film Too Long".